 You will develop strong analytical frameworks and practical skills for understanding the leading challenges in strategy and security.
 These approaches are explored in the context of the Strategic & Defence Studies Centre’s main research and teaching concentrations of Australian defence and security issues, Asia–Pacific security and global strategic issues.... [-]

-This programme aims at training high quality specialists of European Union issues.
-This goal is achieved by developing their knowledge and skills of European Union political system, law and separate public policy subjects. [+]
+This programme aims at training high-quality specialists in European Union issues.
+This goal is achieved by developing their knowledge and skills of European Union political system, law, and separate public policy subjects. [+]

 We are excited to introduce you to this unique Master’s programme, which builds on the joint research and teaching excellence in the Department of Sociology and Social Policy, the Asia-Pacific Institute of Ageing Studies, the Centre for Public Policy Studies at Lingnan University, Hong Kong and its network of international partners. [+]